Blue Atlas Marketing

 We have a free audit tool that scans your website for ADA Compliance according to Web Content Accessibility Guidelines (WCAG 2.1) and gives you specific notices and issues that affect your ADA Compliance.

-Is Your Site Accessible for the Visually Impaired ?
+Accessible for the Vision Impaired

-Users that have vision impairments or disabilities may need to use special assistive technology or utilize functionality that you provide to view your website with different sizes, colors, and contrasts or utilize a screen reader altogether.
+User that have vision impairments or disabilities may need to use special assistive technology or utilize functionality that you provide to view your website with different sizes, colors, and contrasts or utilize a screen reader altogether.

-Is Your Site Accessible for People with Cognitive Disorders ?
+Accessible for People with Cognitive Disorders

 Building an accessible and compliant website means your website is understandable and perceivable to people that may have special needs when viewing your content.
 Alternative wording and access to page elements can help users with cognitive disorders.